-Police are transferring, retiring, and quitting at the highest rates in history for a reason, many police believe the risks now vastly outweigh the benefits.
+Police are transferring, retiring, and quitting at the highest rates in history for a reason because many police believe the risks now vastly outweigh the benefits.

-A total of 363 officers retired from the Chicago Police Department between January and June this year, with another 56 on track to quit in July, according to figures from the police pension board.
+A total of 363 officers retired from the Chicago Police Department between January and June of 2021, with another 56 on track to quit in July, according to figures from the police pension board.

-If the trend continues, the mass departure will even dwarf the 560 retirements last year, when swathes of officers quit amid protests over the police murder of George Floyd and demands to defund the police.
+The mass departures dwarfed the 560 retirements last year when swathes of officers quit amid protests over the police murder of George Floyd and demands to defund the police.

 With only around 13,000 cops remaining, Chicago’s 117,000 gang members now outnumber officers by roughly 10 to one, at a time when the Windy City is facing a surge in violent crime.

-Looking forward to a ‘hot summer’ is an understatement, it’s going to be sweltering.
-Crime is surging, it’s due to police demoralization, and it’s about to get a lot worse.
+Crime is surging, the vast majority of economists say it’s due to police demoralization, and it’s about to get a lot worse.